Ads

 • Location—in the thickness of laminate, in the structure, proximity to free edges, stress concentration region, geometrical discontinuities, etc.

-• Loads—behavior of delaminations and debonds depend on loading type.
+• Loads— the behavior of delaminations and debonds depends on the type of loading.
 They have little effect on the response of laminates loaded in tension.
 Under compression or shear loading, however, the sublaminates adjacent to the delaminations or debonded elements may buckle and cause a load redistribution mechanism that leads to structural failure.

 Combinations of Damages